 Common care mistakes:

-- Washing or drying too hot
+- Washing or drying at too high a temperature

 Which sleeping bag do you need for bivouacking and trekking?